alexpado/hoyoverse-music-unpacker/README.md

   -V, --version             Print version information and exit.
 ```

+*Note: `--all` and `--filter` cannot be used at the same time.
+When both are supplied, --filter will be ignored, giving
+priority to --all*

 **Important:** Please note that `--game` option must be the path leading to the **game**, not the launcher.
 Here is
 a table to better explain what I mean (using my own install path, but you'll get the idea):